Canadian PM Carney on middle powers resisting superpowers

 Mr Carney, who has held cordial meetings with Mr Trump despite fiercely resisting his tariff threats and references to Canada as the US’ “51st state”

-references to Canada as the US’ “51st state”, also gave insights into his personal dealings with the US President.
+references to Canada as the US’ “51st state”, also gave insights into his personal dealings with him.
 He said it was important to show Mr Trump “respect not obsequiousness”.

-“It’s not easy,” he said, referring to managing personal ties with the President.

 Mr Carney addressed Australia’s Parliament on March 5 in a rare visit by a Canadian leader that highlighted their shared current predicaments as traditionally staunch US allies who are both struggling to respond to Mr Trump’s “America First” foreign policy and sceptical approach to alliances.